voschezang/mash/README.md

              'sum': sum}
 ```

-## CLI and Subshells

 **Summary**

 ```
-Usage: shell.py [-hsv] [cmd]
+usage: shell.py [-hvsr][-f FILE] [--session SESSION] [cmd [cmd ...]]

-- If no arguments are given then an interactive subshell is started.
+If no positional arguments are given then an interactive subshell is started.

-Positional arguments:
+positional arguments:
   cmd                   A comma- or newline-separated list of commands

-Optional arguments:
+optional arguments:
-  -h, --help     show this help message and exit
+  -h, --help            show this help message and exit -v, --verbose
-  -v, --verbose
   -s, --safe            Safe-mode.
 Ask for confirmation before executing commands.
-  -f FILE, --file FILE  Read and run FILE as a commands
+  -f FILE, --file FILE  Read and run FILE as a commands -r, --reload          Reload last session
+  --session SESSION     Use session SESSION
 ```

+## Examples

-## Example 1
+### Example 1

 See `src/shell_example.py`.
 It shows how to use a user-definnable mapping of custom functions.
 It uses the library `quo` to create a user-friendly subshell with autocompletion prompts.